Courses for Summer 2025

 In addition to staple courses examining the laws of the European Union and those that regulate international trade, new courses are developed each year, especially for the Summer Law Program in Poland.
 The Law School’s goal is to offer students unique courses covering comparative aspects of substantive areas of law that are rarely available in the United States and are of fundamental importance to students of countries in transition, like Poland.

 Courses in previous years have focused on international aspects of tax and economics regulation, human rights, arbitration, constitutional law, legal ethics, and the legal profession.
-In summer 2024, the program will offer four 2-credit courses: Law of the European Union, Federal Regulation and the Roberts Court, Forced Labor and Global Business and International Investment Law.
+In summer 2025, the program will offer four 2-credit courses: Law of the European Union, The Implications of the U.S. Supreme Court on Separation of Powers for International Business, Complex Civil Litigation in the U.S. for Global Businesses and International Investment Law.

 All classes in the Summer Law Program are held at the Jagiellonian University and are conducted in English.
 American students must enroll for at least four, and no more than six credits.
 Methods of evaluation of students’ performance may vary; most of the courses have written exams, though some courses may offer take-home exams or written papers.